bartoszkaczorek/intern/README.md

 ## About

 This is a fork of intern with few features added/fixed:
+- Added projectRoot option to Cobertura reporter
-- Added log4js logs to intern Proxy server
+- Added winston logs to intern Proxy server
 - Separated proxy settings for intern Proxy server & dig dug tunnel

 # Separate proxy settings for intern Proxy Server